Scale-dependent heat transport in dissipative media via electromagnetic fluctuations

-Figure~\ref{fig:kappa_sheet}(b) shows the resulting conductivity $ \kappa(q) $.
-For large $ q $ the conductivity is below the phononic contribution (shown by dashed lines), and depends on the cutoff $ l $ used in the Fourier transform.
-With decreasing $ q $, we observe a strong, cutoff-independent increase, directly related to the behavior of $ \mathcal{A}(r) $: The regimes of surface waves of $ \mathcal{A} \sim r^{-1} $ cause steep increases with nearly $ \kappa\sim q^{-2} $, i.e., nearly unhindered transport.
-The ultimate power law $ \mathcal{A} \sim r^{-3.5} $ translates to $ \kappa\sim q^{-0.5} $ for small $ q $.
-(For a single frequency, the behavior of $A(r)\sim r^{-4}$ yields $\kappa\sim\log(q)$ for small $q$.)
-Thus, in contrast to bulk, no $ q $-independent plateau of Fourier conduction seems to exist, and it is not immediately obvious how a Boltzmann equation treatment may arise.
-Depending on $ h $, the EM contribution becomes comparable to the phononic one at around the centimeter scale, in agreement with recent experiments~\cite{Kim2023}.
+Figure~\ref{fig:kappa_sheet}(b) shows the resulting conductivity $ \kappa(q) $ using cutoff $l\in [2h,10h]$ large compared to atomistic scales \cite{Qiu_2015} \footnote{For the shown range of $ q $, the results have no significant dependence on cutoff $ l \in [2h,10h] $.}.
+For large $ q $ the conductivity is below the phononic contribution (shown by dashed lines), and strongly increases with decreasing $ q $, directly related to $ \mathcal{A}(r) $: The regimes of surface waves of $ \mathcal{A} \sim r^{-1} $ cause steep increases with nearly $ \kappa\sim q^{-2} $, i.e., nearly unhindered transport.
+For the two materials, the EM contribution becomes comparable to the phononic one at scales of around 10 cm and a few mm, respectively.
+The power law seen in Fig.~\ref{fig:kappa_sheet}(a), $ \mathcal{A} \sim r^{-3.5} $, translates to $ \kappa\sim q^{-0.5} $ for small $ q $.
+(The mentioned behavior of $A(r,\omega)\sim r^{-4}$ yields $\kappa_{\omega}\sim\log(q)$ for small $q$.)
+Thus, in contrast to bulk, no $ q $-independent plateau of Fourier conduction seems to exist.

+It is thus interesting to compare to the Boltzmann equation~\cite{Chen2005, Ordonez-Miranda2013}.
+The inset of Fig.~\ref{fig:kappa_sheet}(b) shows the spectral conductivity for SiO$_2$, for various $q$.
+Astonishingly, the Boltzmann equation is very accurate for a range of frequencies [where plateaus are seen in $A(r,\omega)$ in Fig.~\ref{fig:kappa_sheet}(a)].
+For other frequencies (e.g., $\omega=98$ Trad s$^{-1}$), it deviates notably~\footnote{For $\omega$ around $ 250 \ \textrm{Trad} \ \textrm{s}^{-1} $, the Boltzmann approach, using thin film dispersion relations \cite{Ordonez-Miranda2013}, yields negative $ \kappa_{\omega} $.}.
+Naive use of the Boltzmann equation yields a divergence for $\omega\to0$ seen in the graph; we interpret this to be due to absence of the Fourier regime: For a given $q$, our data and the Boltzmann equation agree down to a certain $\omega$ (potentially corresponding to a decay length $\sim q^{-1}$ of surface modes), below which they disagree.
+Our $q$-dependent theory thus solidly justifies frequency cutoffs or effective propagation lengths for the Boltzmann approach \cite{Ordonez-Miranda2023, Wu2020,Kim2023}.